-The Anti-Cruelty Society offers service-learning opportunities for teens that are looking to complete community service hours for school.
-Additional information regarding service-learning opportunities can be found here.
-For more information on coordinating student groups or projects for kids and teens, please email firstname.lastname@example.org.
+The Anti-Cruelty Society offers a variety of programs for children ages 2 – 12.
+We offer on-site volunteer opportunities as well as service-learning projects for teens that are looking to complete community service hours for school.
+Additional information regarding these opportunities can be found here.

 The Foster Program